Nick Lawler Website

 The problem

-Let’s start with an example stolen from Dr. Axel Rauschmayer’s article on the topic:
+To show why exhaustiveness checking doesn't typically play so well with if let’s look at an example from Dr. Axel Rauschmayer’s article on the topic:

 function toGermanExhaustive(x: NoYes): string {